 Streamlined reporting arrangements

-The ACNC will accept the financial reports from the types of charities listed1 as follows:
+Where a streamlined reporting arrangement is not yet in place, the ACNC will accept the financial reports from the types of charities listed1 as follows:

 |State or territory||Incorporated associations||Cooperatives||Charitable fundraising organisations|